adrianaladera/K-means-clustering-BZT/README.md

 # K-means-clustering-BZT
 Public access repository for scientists and curious people alike!
 Use k-means clustering to determine the phase transitions in barium zirconate supercells with 5% Zr concentration (Ba(Ti0.95,Zr,0.05).
-This source code accompanies the paper, \textit{"Machine learning reveals memory of the parent phases in ferroelectric relaxors $Ba(Ti_{1-x},Zr_x)O_3$}.  <come back and check the concentrations later>
+This source code accompanies the paper, *"Machine learning reveals memory of the parent phases in ferroelectric relaxors $Ba(Ti_{1-x},Zr_x)O_3$"*.  <come back and check the concentrations later>

   - dependencies: Python >= 3.0, Anaconda, Scikit Learn = 1.1.3